 If you don't do workshops and don't jam, but are looking for something to do during the day, you can check out some horseshoes and play at one of the two horseshoe throwing targets located behind the large covered picnic area and near the park entrance.
 There will also be a couple of Cornhole (Corn Toss) games to check out, as well.

 Our genre jams are always extremely popular and very well attended, with some people coming to the festival just to play in the jams.
-Genre jams for 2022 included:
+If you plan on playing int the Jams, you might want to bring a chair and music stand.

 Celtic music is a broad grouping of music genres that evolved out of the folk music traditions of the Celtic people of Western Europe.
 It refers to both orally-transmitted traditional music and recorded music.
 The styles vary considerably to include everything from traditional music to a wide range of hybrids.